geochicasosm/data_scripts_lascallesdelasmujeres/README.en.md

 npm install
 ```

 Download [HERE](http://osmlab.github.io/osm-qa-tiles/) the complete OSM planet (or the area of interest) and save it in a folder called "data", inside the project folder.
+(Keep in mind that if you just want to download a specific area of interest, you must rename the unzipped file to "latest.planet.mbtiles")

 ```
 ./data/latest.planet.mbtiles